Alkesst/pytelbot/README.md

 ### Enabling service and moving to the path:

-When you have your .service file, you need to move the file into /etc/systemd/system/ and use this command:
+When you have your .service file, you need to move the file into /etc/systemd/system/ and use the following command:
 ```sh
     sudo systemctl enable pytwe.service
 ```